AndreaCensi/calibration/ReadMe.txt

-Supplemental material for "Simultaneous calibration of odometry and sensor parameters for mobile robots"
+Supplemental materials for "Simultaneous calibration of odometry and sensor parameters for mobile robots"
 ==========================================================================

 This archive contains C++ source code for the calibration method described